cdk-entest/sagemaker-studio/README.md

 - [Turn on sourceIdentity ](https://docs.aws.amazon.com/sagemaker/latest/dg/monitor-user-access.html)
-- Create a Role for DS from SageMaker console
 - Tag the User Profile in SageMaker domain
-- Create a IAM user for DS
+- Create a Role, and IAM user for DS from SageMaker console
-- Enable the IAM user to assume the role, launch studio

 Tag the user profile in a domain using studiouserid for key and user profile name for value